 Contact Our Charleston Car Accident Lawyers Today

-The attorneys at Salango Law, PLLC are the advocates you want on your side.
+The legal team at Salango Law, PLLC are the advocates you want on your side.
 Our Charleston car accident lawyers are some of the most recognized personal injury attorneys in West Virginia.
 We have helped hundreds of clients recover exceptionally large settlements.
 We can help you too.
-Contact us for a free consultation or call us at (304) 342-0512.
+Contact us for legal advice and a free consultation or call us at (304) 342-0512.